Environment & Sustainability

 Working with sustainability and the environment is important to us at KUST Hotel & Spa, and in the transition to a sustainable society, we as a company have a very important role to play.

 At KUST Hotel & Spa, we actively work to maximize positive effects and minimize our climate footprint.
-Both in small and big ways.
-We are constantly working to improve our own sustainability efforts and also have high expectations of our suppliers.
+Both in small and large ways.
+We constantly work to improve our own sustainability efforts and also have high expectations of our suppliers.

 Our climate commitment is an important part of our operations, where we know that even small changes can have a big impact.

-A large part of our sustainability work is closely linked to consumption and resources.
+A large part of our sustainability work is closely tied to consumption and resources.
 For example, food and drink, energy, water, and chemicals.
-Streamlining and reducing resource usage results in both better environmental performance and lower costs.
+Streamlining and reducing resource usage provides both better environmental performance and lower costs.

 The areas we have reviewed in our sustainability work can be categorized as follows:

-When we built the hotel, we chose to drill a total of 53 boreholes for geothermal energy.
-Each borehole is 300 meters deep and has a combined volume of almost 1.6 miles.
+When we built the hotel, we chose to drill a total of 53 boreholes for geothermal heating.
+Each borehole is 300 meters deep and has a total volume of almost 1.6 miles.

-The boreholes supply both KUST Hotel & spa, as well as Restaurant Tage with so-called geoenergy, which covers our entire need for heat in the winter and free cooling in the summer.
+The boreholes provide both KUST Hotel & spa and Restaurant Tage with so-called geoenergy, which covers all our needs for heating in winter and free cooling in summer.

 A sustainable choice that makes a big difference in reducing our climate footprint.